Why is my dog itchy?

 What are some of the medications I am being prescribed and why?

 Corticosteroids (Steroids) tablets and or an injection: These are often prescribed and can be effective in reducing itching and inflammation.
 Long-term use can often by associated with undesirable side effects, however at the appropriate dose and application they are a cheaper alternative to other medications

-Apoquel: Works similar to Corticosteroids by influencing the body’s immune response responsible for causing the allergy.
-At this stage it is quite a new product but seems to have less of the undesirable side effects of corticosteroids however is a lot more expensive.
-Depending on cost restrictions this medication is proving very useful in managing atopic dermatitis with fewer side effects.
+Apoquel: Works like Corticosteroids by influencing the body’s immune response responsible for causing the allergy but with less of the undesirable side effects of corticosteroids.
+However, is a lot more expensive.
+Depending on cost restrictions this medication is proving especially useful in managing atopic dermatitis with fewer side effects.

 Antibiotics: As mentioned above it is important to reduce and remove secondary infections that are complicating your animals allergic skin disease.